vladris/mental-poker-toolkit/demos/discard/README.md

 `index.tsx` kicks things off by establishing Fluid connection then setting up the game, while also mounting the root React component.

+To keep the code simple and easy to read, we are not handling cases like connection drops etc.

+We are also not validating the other player's move, though this would be easy to add and, in fact, for a real-world implementation, would be mandatory.
+There is a comment in the code where validation should go in.
+A malicious user could discard any card and since we're not validating whether their move was legal, they could "trick" us.
+The reason this is not implemented is to keep the example simple (thought PRs are welcomed if you want to give it a stab).